dward2/BME547/Assignments/heart_rate_sentinel_server_assignment.md

       "timestamp": "2018-03-09 11:00:36"
   }
   ```
-   Note that the `status` key should contain either the string `"tachycardic"` or
+   Note that the `status` key should contain either the string `"tachycardic"`
-   `"not tachycardic"`.
+  or `"not tachycardic"`.

 * `GET /api/heart_rate/<patient_id>` should return a list of all the previous
   heart rate measurements for that patient, as a list of integers.
 Timestamps
   are not required.
+The list should be returned as a JSON string.

 * `GET /api/heart_rate/average/<patient_id>` should return the patient's
   average heart rate, as an integer, of all measurements you have stored for
   this patient.
+The integer should be returned as a JSON string.

 * `POST /api/heart_rate/interval_average` that takes a JSON as follows:
   ```